Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

-As you curse your foe, they stumble and gasp for air.
+As you curse your foe, visible cracks begin to form in them, ready to shatter at the slightest blow.
 Make a Prowess attack against a creature within range.
-If it hits, deal 1d4 + Presence air damage and apply 1 stack blunted.
+If it hits, apply 6 + Presence stacks of brittle.

-### Curse of Asphyxiation - Miracle
+### Curse of Cracks - Miracle

 <div class="tight">